tio/tio/README.md

 ## 7. License

 Tio is GPLv2+.
-See COPYING file for license details.
+See LICENSE file for more details.

 ## 8. Authors